karl/monket.net/contents/cv/index.md

 * [CV as PDF](Karl%20O'Keeffe%20-%20CV.pdf)

-I'm a senior software developer with a front end focus, looking for contract or permanent roles.
+I'm a senior software developer with a front end focus.

-**Currently in a contract due to finish on the 17th of March 2020**

 ## Introduction